-At least with lumber, which comes mostly from species of high-value softwood, there is virtually always a market to sell wood into.
-With other forest products, and pulpwood in particular, that is by no means a given.
+At least with lumber, which comes mostly from species of high-value softwood, there is virtually always a market to sell wood into despite any volatility.
+With other forest products (and pulpwood in particular) that is by no means a given.
 The markets can literally disappear overnight, and mills that were buying loads of logs a few weeks ago can suddenly stop buying.
 Even if the macro environment is still good, the local mill may have purchased too much inventory and must work through what they have before buying more.
 A lot can happen.
 It’s important to accept the unpredictability of forest economics and do your best not to let it dictate sound, long-term management of your property.

 The Amount of Timber Removed Greatly Affects Payment.

 Even if the timber is great, the site is amazing, and the markets are sparkling, how much loggers pay landowners is ultimately determined by the amount of timber they remove, which is largely dictated by the silvicultural prescription and long-term management goals of the property.
 However, seeing how we are talking about finances and not silviculture, we will break harvests down (erroneously, perhaps), into two main categories: partial harvests, and final harvests.

 Final harvests, as the name implies, involves the removal of all or most merchantable timber on the property.
 In some cases, this is a clearcut.
 Other times, it is an overstory removal or shelterwood removal.
 In either case, the result is the same: liquidation of remaining timber.
 In these situations, obviously the landowner will be entitled to a larger payout, but it will be quite some time before the property is again eligible for harvest.
 There may also be costs associated with follow up treatments, such as planting or herbicide.
 This is particularly true for clearcuts.